Kssonety/Spot3DiSify/README.md

 3. If you got a .CIA file, use FBI to install it onto your homescreen.

 4. If you got a .3DSX file, open Homebrew Launcher and run the 3dsx file from there.

+5. If you got a .3DS file, open GODMODE9 to convert it into a CIA and then install it.

 ## Controls